AKI Academy for Art & Design: History

-For a long time the school was housed in a modern building from 1957, designed by Arno Nicolaï, on the Roessinghsbleekweg in Enschede.
-Later the school moved to the 'Technohal' (a former chemical laboratory) on the campus of the University of Twente.
-In 2013 the school moved to the TETEM 2 building in the Roombeek district of Enschede.
-Until June 2015 the school had a dependance for painting students in the former village school of Twekkelo.
+For a long time the institution was housed on the Roessinghsbleekweg in a school building from 1957, designed by Arno Nicolaï.
+In 1998 the school moved into the ‘Technohal’ (a former chemical laboratory) on Hallenweg on the campus of the University of Twente.
+Since 2013 the school is housed in the TETEM 2 building in the Roombeek district of Enschede.
+Until June 2015 the school had a dependence for painting students in the former village school of Twekkelo.

-Due to educational reforms in the early 2000s, the AKI had to merge with other art academies to reach a certain cohort count.
-In 2002 they merged with the art academies in Arnhem and Zwolle and continued under the name ArtEZ Hogeschool voor de Kunsten.
-This caused distress amongst the students, who fought to retain the identity of the school.
-As a result the school has re-adopted its old name, AKI.

-Education

-The academy offers three bachelor programmes called Fine Art, Crossmedia Design and Moving Image.
-All three programmes start out broad in the first year and then allow for specialisation.
-Experimentation and research are essential parts of the curriculum.
-There is a lot of focus on discussing work and formulating critique.
-Besides developing a professional attitude, there is space to hone knowledge and craft.
-The school has a variety of workshops and is one of the few academies in the Netherlands that still has a darkroom for photography.

-Controversy
+Since 2002, AKI forms part of the organisational structure of ArtEZ University of the Arts.
+In early 2013 the academy moved to the former textile site TETEM II on Hulsmaatstraat in the Roombeek district.

+Controversies

 In 2017 the director at that time, Marc Boumeester, was temporarily suspended after he was caught using drugs with students.

 In September 2022 the school made news after a lawsuit from a wrongfully suspended student brought to light accounts of a fear culture.